smallest-quark/arr-on-deck/README.md

 1. You can choose how much you want to monitor (and thus download).
 1. Click the `Authenticate` button.

+Now, when you add movies or shows to your watchlist in Plex, Sonarr and Radarr will download them for you.

 ## Done
 You are done.
 Enjoy!